LukeWinikates/lmk/README.md

 For example:
 `$ lmk exec bundle install`

+## PREREQUISITES:
+You need a twilio account, including API Key and Account SID for sending [SMSes](http://www.twilio.com/sms).

 ## INSTALLATION/CONFIGURATION:
 LMK requires a ~/.lmkrc file in order to run.
 The .lmkrc is a simple YAML file with four required values: